y1zhou/public-dotfiles/README.md

 curl -sL https://git.io/fisher | source && fisher install jorgebucaran/fisher
 fisher update

+# Remove login welcome message
+set fish_greeting

-# disable completing pairs unless the cursor is at the end of the line
+# Disable completing pairs unless the cursor is at the end of the line
 set -U pisces_only_insert_at_eol 1

 # Set the default Node.js version for new shells